Equilibris/dissertation/proposal.typ

 == `Cofix` (2026-01-24 6w 2026-03-06)

 Finally, the `Cofix` type has to be implemented.
-This will be the most challanging part as I will have to work with quotients.
+This will be the most challenging part as I will have to work with quotients.

 == Implementing the NTMonad (2026-03-07 2w 2026-03-20)